-So, let us see what Almighty told Isaiah in Hebrew:
+So, let us see what Almighty actually told Isaiah in Hebrew:

 In English this translates from literal Hebrew (from left to right) as:

-“So the lord himself gives a sign – see, the pregnant young woman bears a son and will call his name Al.” (Al = means “Power” in Hebrew).
+“So the almighty himself gives a sign – see, the pregnant young woman bears a son and will call his name Al.” (Al = means “Power” or “Mighty-one” in Hebrew).

 But this is translated in many Bibles as: “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”

 Note: This was an answer to King Ahaz from Yahweh, who was afraid to ask Yahweh for a sign himself, (Isa.
 7:11-12), therefore Yahweh gave it to him through Isaiah.
 Isa.
 7:12.
 Notice also, that this entire passage is presented in “their present tense” it is not for some 700 years in the future of King Ahaz, or it could not have be a sign for him, (for whom it was intended).